coreymaps/cs/content/project/tba_subsidence/index.md

 <figcaption>Transboundary aquifers of the world and two that I highlighted in this study.
 The location of the drilling photo at the top of this post is marked in the lower left hand panel.
 Data: UN-International Groundwater Resource Assessment Center</figcaption>
 </figure>

-Drawing from political scientific research into the governing characteristics of political institutions that [successfully manage common pool resources](https://www.cambridge.org/core/books/governing-the-commons/A8BB63BC4A1433A50A3FB92EDBBB97D5), I sought to use cutting-edge methods in satellite radar remote sensing to fill a key characteristic of governing institutions for water sustainability: unbiased monitoring of the condition of the shared resource.
+Drawing from political scientific research into the governing characteristics of political institutions that [successfully manage common pool resources](https://www.cambridge.org/core/books/governing-the-commons/A8BB63BC4A1433A50A3FB92EDBBB97D5), I sought to use methods in satellite radar remote sensing to fill a key characteristic of governing institutions for water sustainability: unbiased monitoring of the condition of the shared resource.

 In October 2019 I travelled to Valencia, Spain to give an [oral presentation](https://agu.confex.com/agu/19chapman5/meetingapp.cgi/Paper/488036) on monitoring subsidence in transboundary aquifers at the American Geophysical Union's Chapman Conference on the [Quest for Sustainability in Heavily Stressed Aquifers](https://connect.agu.org/aguchapmanconference/upcoming-chapmans/aquifers-sustainability).